dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 choose to use an external database.

 ### E-mail Server
-I have set-up a server to simulate accessing a third-party webservice for sending e-mails.
+I have set up a server to simulate accessing a third-party webservice for sending e-mails.
 When your program needs to send an e-mail, it should make a POST request to the following URL:
 ```